-In this article, we’ll take a look at the dangers of debit cards and their hidden costs, as well as identify a half a dozen common places where you should never ever use a debit card.
+In this article, we’ll take a look at the dangers of debit cards and their hidden costs.
+And we’ll identify half a dozen places where you should never ever use a debit card.

-Debit cards, which are tied to your checking account, let you make purchases while avoiding the interest charges you might face if you used a credit card.
+Debit cards, which are tied to your checking account, let you make purchases while avoiding the interest charges you might face if you use a credit card.

 But there’s a big problem: What happens if a criminal compromises your debit card?